 Not For Tourists Luau

-Disclosure: The Living la Vida Local experiment is sponsored by Go with Oh.
+Disclosure: The Living la Vida Local experiment is in partnership with Go with Oh.
 However all opinions expressed are my own.